eWaterCycle/infra/roles/ewatercycle/README.md

 - JupyterHub and Jupyter extensions and their deps
 - ansible as this env will be the default python for all users including the ubuntu used for running ansible.

+For the SRC application this is the only conda environment and single Jupyter kernel that can be picked.
+So if any extra ordifferent Python and/or Conda packages are required then `files/environment.yml` should be edited.

 Role also adds /etc/ewatercycle.yaml and ~/.esmvaltool/config-user.yml config files.

 Requirements